 4. Three Letters of Recommendation.

-It is your responsibility to be sure that letters of recommendation are submitted by December 10, 2020 (MA and PhD applicants) or by January 7, 2021 (MFA applicants).
-Sometimes, messages sent to recommenders by ApplyYourself® have been lost in spam filters.
-Please contact your recommenders to be sure they have received the email prompts from ApplyYourself and to be sure they have submitted their letters.
+It is your responsibility to be sure that letters of recommendation are submitted by December 10, 2021 (MA and PhD applicants) or by January 7, 2022 (MFA applicants).
+Please contact your recommenders directly to be sure they have received the email prompts from Liaison GradCAS and to be sure they have submitted their letters.

 5. GPA eligibility.